-While the majority of personal injury claims are for physical injuries, it is also possible to claim compensation for psychological trauma.
-Psychological injuries are often caused by sudden traumatic or stressful events outside the realm of ordinary experience, such as a road traffic accident, accident at work or clinical negligence.
-These injuries, including post-traumatic stress disorder (PTSD), depression and anxiety disorder, can have life-changing effects that are sometimes more debilitating than a physical condition.
+While the majority of personal injury claims are for physical injuries, it is also possible to claim compensation for psychological trauma, damage and emotional distress.
+Psychological injuries are often caused by sudden traumatic or stressful events outside the realm of ordinary experiences, such as a road traffic accident, accident at work or clinical negligence.
+Emotional and psychological trauma can be a very debilitating situation and can really have an effect on your day to day life.

 Primary victims are people who are directly involved in an incident and have suffered psychological trauma as a result of someone’s negligent actions.
 Even if you weren’t physically injured, if there was a threat of serious injury which has caused you to suffer psychologically, you may have the right to claim and receive the help you need.

 Secondary victims are individuals who suffer a psychological reaction to witnessing first-hand a serious accident.